hershel/hershel/docs/reply.md

 ### `.send(options)`

-Send the payload of the Reply and can take as options the standard [message options](https://discord.js.org/#/docs/main/stable/typedef/MessageOptions) to send a message.
+Sends the payload of the Reply.
+This method can take as options the standard [message options](https://discord.js.org/#/docs/main/stable/typedef/MessageOptions) to send a message.

 > A reply can only be sent **once**, otherwise an error will be thrown.
 See `.update` for more information.

 ### `.reset(data)`

-Reset reply and applies the properties given as options.
+Resets reply and applies the properties given as options.

 ```js
 reply